jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 We'll have to answer questions like these in order to define our product:

 - Why do we need a new microfrontend and what is the business need it resolves?
+There could be many reasons: many changes over the business capability, different technology needed, reusability between applications,...,etc
 - There is other microfrontend or component in any existing application to resolve the business need?
+I prefer "monolith-first approach" (modularized and well designed).
+Then, if a microfrontend is needed to cover some functionality implemented in the monolith, refactoring to a microfrontend shouldn't be so complex.
-- Which is the domain or subdomain?
+- Which is the domain or subdomain that the microfrontend would belong to?
+We are building business pieces so it's very important set the microfrontend into a concrete domain.
-- Which data is going to be necessary?
 - Who is going to be the owner?
+The owner will be responsible for the microfrontend along all its life.

 Once these questions are resolved, then we have to answer other questions (almost technical) like: